Radio Moscow interview with Anthony Meier

 Before I joined the band, I had seen three different lineups of the band live throughout the years.
 Paul rejoined the band for the third time and at the time he was also playing in a few other bands.
 My other band Sacri Monti (interview here) started playing shows with Paul’s other bands and that is how we met each other.
 Parker moved to Southern California and the first time I saw him down here was at a show that we played in Encinitas.
 I think he liked the band and what we were doing but I did not meet him that night.
 Then one day I was hanging with my friend Brian Ellis and we went over to Parker’s house and jammed for hours, had some drinks and some joints.
 I did not know at the time he was on looking for a new bass player and I think him and Paul had a talk about who they would want to join and my name was one of the first few to come up.
 A week later I got an email from him asking if I wanted to join Radio Moscow and tour Europe for a month.
 I had 7 weeks to learn as much as material as I could.
 It’s been really great playing and hanging with Parker and Paul, they are two of my favorite musicians and are also two of my very close friends.

-You are also part of psychedelic freak-out band called Sacri Monti (interview here) that has been extensively interviewed by Roman Rathert.
+You are also part of Sacri Monti (interview here).
 How do you manage to do all the bands?
-It must be a lot of fun, since different bands play different music and different members mean different personalities?
+It must be a lot of fun playing different music with different personalities?

 Sacri Monti is a 5 piece band of some of my closest friends who I grew playing music with.
 We all used to jam for years before the band was even formed and all have same musical taste and influences.
 It is a band that we all started together and some of the members also have other bands and projects they are working on.
 We formed the band at the end of 2012, played a lot of shows around San Diego 2013, and also recorded a demo in May 2013 with Brian Ellis.
 We just recently finished recording our first full length album that is due on July 21, 2015 through Tee Pee Records.
 I am on my ninth tour right now with Radio Moscow.
 For Me, Radio Moscow is more about structure because I play the songs pretty much how they are on the record while Parker does his thing, although there are a few parts where we all improvise together live.
 With Sacri Monti I am able to mix things up a bit more during live shows depending on where the band takes things at the time.
 It’s a nice blend of structure and improvisation and the shows are always different.
 Due to all of our schedules, it’s not the easiest thing in the world being able to all get together at once to rehearse with Sacri Monti because or been gone a lot of the time and the others have jobs, and other bands as well.
 I’m glad we finished our record though and hopefully will have some more opportunity in the near future.
 Doing a European tour is a goal for 2016.
 As far as different personalities go within the bands, I love all of them and we all get along great which is important.